-Benchmarks on FTR, MTR, SMS

-Adoption in P2/ 2013 & P3/ 2013
+Benchmarks on FTR, MTR, SMS Adoption in P2/ 2013 & P4/ 2013 No public consultation

 (b) Revenue indicators in relation to bundled services

 The increased presence of bundled services introduces challenges to the calculation of market or service specific revenue based indicators, as it requires the allocation of revenues from bundles into the individual services.
 BEREC considers it is important to start an internal discussion on the imputation approaches followed in various countries, with the scope to share the relevant experience.
 A formal deliverable is not envisaged at this stage.